 In no particular order, I’m a native of Boise, ID, the fourth of six kids, a lifelong member of the Church of Jesus Christ of Latter-day Saints, and an economics major at Utah State University.

-When I tell people that I plan to get a PhD and become an economist, they generally look at me like a plate of pasta that smells of pavement instead of parmesan.
+When I tell people that I plan to go to grad school to become an economist, they generally look at me like a plate of pasta that smells of pavement instead of parmesan.
 I can’t help it, though–I love economics.

 I didn’t always know I wanted to study it formally, of course.
 I had a fantastic economics teacher in high school, and her influence ignited my love of the subject, but I was resistant for a long time to the idea of studying it in college.
 I was concerned that it would become a chore.